CPBridge/fetal_heart_analysis/README.md

 # Fetal Heart Tools

-This repository contains all the code to run the experiments in my DPhil thesis "Automated Analysis of Fetal Cardiac Ultrasound Videos".
+This repository contains all the code to run the experiments in my DPhil thesis "Automated Analysis of Fetal Cardiac Ultrasound Videos", except a few self-contained parts that are stored in my other repositories (also on Github).
 It implements a tool for automatically estimating information about each frame in ultrasound videos of the fetal heart, along with the surrounding experimental workflow.
 The rest of this readme assumes some familiarity with the work (please refer to the references below).